geodes-sms/gentleman/docs/projection.md

   - **remove**`[element]: Content displayed for the *remove* action button
 - **item template**: Template used for the list items

-### TableField

-The *TableField* can manage tabular data.

-- Compatibility
-  - Set concept

 ## Static

 A static element is used to present static content.